sarim-rasheed/bg-changer-react/README.md

-# Getting Started with Create React App
+# Background Changer React Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Run npm Install

-In the project directory, you can run:
+After colning the project directory, you must run the npm install to download node-modules before run the app.

 ### `npm start`